 A full ingredients list with measurements is in the recipe card below.

 How to make white bean pasta - Step by step

 One: Add the pasta to a pan of boiling water and simmer for 12 minutes.

 Two: Put a teaspoon of oil in a pan and add the shallots.
 Gently cook for 3-4 minutes until softened.

 Three: Add the tomatoes and beans and simmer for 3 minutes.

 Five: Mix in the spinach and balsamic and cook for 2 minutes.

 Six: Mix with the cooked pasta and serve.

 This recipe is a great opportunity to chop up whatever you have in your fridge and add it - it reduces food waste.
-We just added onion and spinach, but you could use peppers, mushrooms, courgette or aubergine.
+We just added shallots and spinach, but you could use peppers, mushrooms, courgette or aubergine.
 Even carrots and broccoli could be chopped up and added.

 We used fresh spinach, but if you have some in the freezer, then you could add that instead.
 You could substitute spinach for kale too.